purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 - Use somewhat smarter vectorized algorithms `1.05x`
 - Use SHA-NI if available `1.8x`

 This is a ~300-400x speedup.
-Of these, the first four are mostly theory-based optimizations, yielding an improvement of 34x, and the latter four utilize hardware better, further improving performance by 11x.
+Of these, the first four are theory-based optimizations, yielding an improvement of 34x, and the latter four utilize hardware better, further improving performance by 11x.

 ---

-So, if you think you don't need to know computer science or math to write good software, that's bullshit.
+So, if you think you do not need to know computer science or math to write good software, this is bullshit.

-Is parsing integers compilcated math?
+Is parsing integers complicated math?
 Not really.
-Do you need *some* mathematical background to try to optimize base58 parsing the way we did?
+Do you need *some* mathematical background to optimize base58 parsing the way we did?
 Probably.

 :::aside
-You got me, Gray code-based iteration doesn't require recursion and is going to be even faster.
+You got me, Gray code-based iteration does not require recursion and is even faster.
 My point stands.
 :::

 Do you need to know compsci to write a recursive algorithm?
-No. Do you need some intuition that compsci provides to know recursion is sometimes more efficient than a loop?
+No. Do you need some intuition that compsci provides to realize recursion is sometimes more efficient than a loop?
 I think so.

 <aside-inline-here />

 Do you need to know math to notice the leading 21 bytes stop changing at some point?
 No. Do you need to know a trick or two to terminate recursion at that point instead of just caching the hash and going on?
 I think so.

-This is not rocket science, yet people keep making the same mistakes.
+It's not rocket science, yet people keep making the same mistakes.
 Rust's `async`s have $O(n)$ continuation complexity instead of $O(1)$, which forces `tokio` to workaround this inefficiency with various hacks.
-Developers keep choosing the most inefficient data structures or sticking to a terrible language (for their task, not generally) just because they're familiar with it.
+Developers keep choosing the most inefficient data structures or sticking to a terrible language (for their task, not generally) just because they are familiar with it.
 Maybe we should be a bit more mindful of these choices.

 ---

-There's another lesson here.
-We often try to throw more workforce at the problem, as if that's magically going to hide the inefficiency.
-But oftentimes the hardware is powerful enough, and the problem is that we've never learnt to make use of it.
+There is another lesson here.
+We often try to throw more workforce at the problem as if that is magically going to hide the inefficiency.
+But the hardware is often powerful enough, and the problem is that we've never learnt to make use of it.

 I once heard an anecdote that stuck with me.
-A person noticed `free` showing little free memory, and thought Linux was stupid and nasty for hogging all the memory.
+A person noticed `free` showing little free memory and thought Linux was stupid and nasty for hogging all the memory.
 But Linux did not, in fact, use all the memory for permanent data.
-It kept a large disk cache, which could be safely dropped if some program needed more memory than what was available at the moment.
-Linux said, no one's using this memory at the moment anyway, so why don't I borrow it to increase I/O performance?
+It kept a large disk cache, which could safely be dropped if some program needed more memory than what was available at the time.
+Linux said, "No one is using this memory at the moment anyway, so why don't I borrow it to increase I/O performance?"

 The same applies to CPU use, at least on servers.
-If your services always use below 10% of CPU resources, maybe you should switch to cheaper hardware or configure the software use CPU more aggressively.
+If your services always use below 10% of CPU resources, you should consider switching to cheaper hardware or configuring the software to use the CPU more aggressively.

 But what *is* CPU use?
-All mainstream operating systems interpret CPU use as the fraction of time a process executes an instruction on the CPU, completely ignoring the microarchitectural conditions.
-Both scalar and vectorized code an use 100% of CPU, but they utilize different CPU ports with different efficiency rate -- so *should* we really be saying they utilize the same fraction of CPU resources?
+All mainstream operating systems interpret CPU use as the fraction of time a process executes an instruction on the CPU, ignoring the microarchitectural conditions.
+Both scalar and vectorized code use 100% of CPU but utilize different CPU ports with different efficiencies, so *should* we really be saying they utilize the same fraction of CPU resources?

 I don't think so.
 Maybe we should invent a technical term for this closer-to-reality value.
 Ideas, anyone?